-A couple months ago, my husband and I went to the theater to watch “The Giver.”
-I had heard that it had a pro-life message, so I was pretty excited to see it.
+A couple of months ago, my husband and I went to the theater to watch “The Giver.”
+I had heard it had a pro-life message, so I was pretty excited to see it.

 It was an intense movie.
 Well, it was for me, anyway.

-The whole plot is too complicated to type out in this article, but basically a young man is given the power to see emotion.
+The whole plot is too complicated to explain in this article, but basically a young man is given the power to see emotion.
 He is able to love.
-And he is able to see the truth about sending people to “elsewhere.”
-He realizes that they are killing people.
-One of the best lines in the movie is when this young man says, “They haven't eliminated murder. ...
+He is also able to see the truth about sending people to “elsewhere.”
+He realizes they are killing people.
+One of the best lines in the movie is when this young man says, “They haven't eliminated murder.
 They just call it by a different name."
 Hmm.
-Kind of like our society and abortion.
+Similar to our society with abortion.

 Anyway, this young man realizes that his father is one of the people killing these babies.
 In the scene of this realization, he is furious.
 He is shouting things like, “How can he do this?
 He is killing them!”
 An older man looks at him and says, “He doesn’t see it.
 He doesn’t see what he is doing.”